-The Independent foundation ERAB: The European Foundation for Alcohol Research has invited applications for funding of any aspect of biomedical or psychosocial research into beer or alcohol from researchers from an established European research institution or university every year since 2003.
+The Independent foundation ERAB: The European Foundation for Alcohol Research has invited applications for funding of any aspect of biomedical or psychosocial research into beer or alcohol every year since 2003.

 Funding is available for any aspect of biomedical or psychosocial research into beer or alcohol.
 Competition for grants is tough and, to be successful, the scientific merit must be impeccable.

 Applications are accepted from researchers from an established European research institution or university.
-ERAB also accepts applications from Israel, Norway, Switzerland and Iceland but only for research undertaken in partnership with a member of the European Union.
+ERAB accepts applications from countries outside the European Union when research is undertaken in partnership with a member of the European Union.

 Applicants are now required to submit outline or pre-proposals before making full applications.

-The deadline for pre-proposals is the evening of the last day in February.
+The deadline for pre-proposals for 2017 was Monday 20th February.
 Applications received after the deadline will not be considered.